-Owning to China being the world’s largest consumer market, coupled with rapidly growing technology and service sectors, global investors have been willing to overlook concerns such as environmental issues, labor practices, and human rights abuses.
+Owning to China being the world’s largest consumer market, coupled with rapidly growing technology and service sectors, global investors have been willing to overlook ESG concerns such as environmental issues, labor practices, and human rights abuses.

 However, in recent years ESG ratings hold growing significance for international investors suggesting that unless China ESG standards reconcile with the Western sustainability practices, it will become less and less tangible for foreign investors to enter the Chinese market or remain in it.
 The emphasis on sustainability and ESG is crucial for shaping its image beyond being a manufacturing giant to also being a conscientious participant in the global community.